The 2019 NFL Draft is finally here! Months of speculation and guesswork gets proven right or wrong over the next three days.

 8. Detroit Lions: Josh Allen, EDGE, Kentucky.
 Best-case scenario for the Lions, who desperately want to add more pass-rushing oomph to an underrated defense.
 Plan B is Jonah Williams.
 Plan C is T.J.
 Hockenson.

 Possible trade: Washington moves up from 15 to 8 and takes Daniel Jones.
 Lions fall back and select Clelin Ferrell.

 9. Buffalo Bills: T.J.
 Hockenson, TE, Iowa.
 Dual-threat TE to pair with a dual-threat QB.
 I can see Andre Dillard or Jonah Williams here too.

 10. Denver Broncos: Devin Bush, LB, Michigan.
-The rangy, hard-hitting Bush is a perfect fit for Vic Fangio’s defensive vision.
+The rangy, hard-hitting Bush is a perfect fit for Vic Fangio\'s defensive vision.
 I can definitely envision a QB here too.
-Drew Lock was linked with this pick for a long time, I have to think that’s still within the realm of possibility.
+Drew Lock was linked to this pick for a long time, I have to think that\'s still within the realm of possibility.

 11. Cincinnati Bengals: Andre Dillard, OT, Washington State.
 It certainly could be Dwayne Haskins here, but a couple of sources I respect indicate the team really likes Dillard.
 Maybe they trade up later to get the potential successor to Andy Dalton.
 Dillard will help either guy with his elite-level pass protection.